wunderlins/protohand/doc/README.txt

 DESCRIPTION

-    PROGNAME_SHORT_EXT can be registered as protocol handler by shels that support global custom protocol handlers.
+    PROGNAME_SHORT_EXT can be registered as protocol handler by shells that support global custom protocol handlers.
 The program will expect a complete url as first parameter.
 The authority and path parameter parts of the url are then used to look up a section in the configuration file which holds instructions what needs to be executed.
-The config file is written i nthe form of an ini file or it an be compiled into an encoded file to hide sensitive information such as passwords.
+The config file is written in the form of an ini file or it can be compiled into an encoded file to hide sensitive information such as passwords.

+    If the optional [config_file] parameter is provided, the program will load the configuration from this location.
+This might be a UNC path or local file.
+If parameter 2 is ommited, the programm will first look for a `PROGNAME_SHORT.dat` and then for `PROGNAME_SHORT.ini` in the same folder as the executable.
+See CONFIGURATION for mor information.

-    Once the program is registered to handle a specific protocol sheme, it must be called by the shell with the full url as first parameter.
+    Once the program is registered to handle a specific protocol scheme, it must be called by the shell with the full url as first parameter.
 As an example (assuming the program is registered with the protocol scheme `proto:`):